Incalex/SpeedrunDatas/Routes/Borderlands.md

 - Go left and murder bandits (use PW and grenades when appropriate - use SMG if you find one)
 - Save warp

-UNTIL HERE : JayTOH notes, it means I haven't checked this.

-## Split 22 - Boozies
+## Split 22 - Boozies ##
 - Buy ammo and grenades
-- Check for COMs
+- Check for better Class Mods
 - PW to Crazy Earl
 - Murder/toss grenade at skags to activate Intuition
 - Talk to Earl
 - Mission Turn In: Get Off My Lawn!
 - Mission Accept: Hair Of The Dog
+- Kill another skag for Intuition if possible
 - Go back to the New-U station
-- Allocate skillpoint to Slayer
 - Teleport to Outeryard
 - Get car
 - Drive right to Treacher's Landing
 - PW to Treacher's Landing
+- Buy ammo and grenades
+- Allocate skillpoint to Slayer if you have some
 - Murder 24 bandits and collect their boozies
+- Save warp at 24 Bottle of Booze

-## Split 23 – Murder Krom
+## Split 23 – Murder Krom ##
 - Buy ammo and grenades
-- Check for COMs
+- Check for better Class Mods
-- Teleport to Crazy Earl's
+- Teleport to Crazy Earl's Scrapyard
+- Respec : Slayer -> Hit & Run -> High Velocity -> Quicksilver
 - PW to Crazy Earl
-- Murder/toss grenade at skags to activate Intuition
+- Murder skags to activate Intuition
 - Talk to Earl
 - Mission Turn In: Hair Of The Dog
 - Mission Accept: The Next Piece
 - Go back to the New-U station
-- RESPEC TO MURDER BUILD
 - Teleport to Underpass
-- Get car
+- Get Car
-- U-turn into RCE
+- Go to Rust Commons East
+- Activate Outpost Middle of Nowhere
-- Drive straight to Krom's Canyon
+- Drive to Krom's Canyon
 - Drive/boost over both fences
 - Drive to barrier
 - PW to Krom's Canyon
-- PW left, watch out for pipe
-- Toss BB at batch of bandits for Intuition (shoot if necessary)
-- Murder second bandit
-- Take a right
-- PW
+- PW right when you choose path
+- Jump across cutscene trigger
 - Equip longbow
-- Jump across cutscene trigger
 - Grenade jump up ledge
+- Walk a little
 - PW to Krom
-- Murder Krom
+- Murder Krom while being REALLY close to him
 - Open chest
 - Loot that shit
+- Save warp

-## Split 24 – Tannis Again
+## Split 24 – Tannis Again ##
 - 90 degrees right
 - Teleport to the Underpass
-- Get car
+- Get Car
 - Drive to Tannis' place
-- PW to lefthand cliff thingy
-- Cut PW off early
 - Grenade jump up
-- Murder a Rakk
-- Go to Tannis
+- PW to Tannis
-- Murder a second Rakk
 - Talk to Tannis
 - Mission Turn In: The Next Piece
 - Mission Accept: Jaynistown: Secret Rendezvous
+- Save warp

-## Split 25 – Jaynistown → Murder Jaynis
+## Split 25 – Murder Jaynis ##
 - 180 degree turn and jump
+- Get new BB ! (no need to save warp for this mod if no luck, just often check)
 - Teleport to Middle Of Nowhere
-- Get car
+- Get Car
-- Drive right to bridge & Claptrap
+- Drive right to Bridge
 - Talk to Claptrap
-- leftysheroes' jump
-- Get car
+- Run ~1sec after Claptrap finished talking
 - Drive to and activate the Cauldron Outpost
 - Drive to Taylor Kobb
-- Intuition off spiderant to Taylor Kobb
+- PW to Taylor Kobb
 - Mission Turn In: Jaynistown: Secret Rendezvous
 - Mission Accept: Jaynistown: A Brother's Love
 - Go back to the car
 - Drive to Jaynistown
-- PW to Jaynis Kobb
+- Safe strat : Push car over barrier then run over Jaynis Kobb
-- Murder Jaynis Kobb
+- Or : PW to Jaynis Kobb and kill him
-- Pick up Jaynis' Meatgrinder gun
-((((CAR MURDER IF NO DECENT WEAPON FOUND))))
+- Save warp

-## Split 26 – New Haven → Container
+## Split 26 – IT'S A TRAP ... owait ##
 - 90 degrees left
 - Buy ammo and grenades
-- Check for COMs
+- Check for Class Mod and BB
-- Sell excess stuffs
+- Sell useless stuff
-- PW and Intuition off spiderant to Taylor Kobb
+- PW to Taylor Kobb
 - Mission Turn In: Jaynistown: A Brother's Love
 - Mission Accept: Jaynistown: Spread The Word
 - Go back to New-U station
 - Teleport to New Haven
 - 180 degrees
-- PW to Erik Franks
+- Walf to Erik Franks
 - Mission Turn In: Jaynistown: Spread The Word
 - Mission Accept: Jaynistown: Getting What's Coming To You
-- Go to the container to the left (north)
+- PW to the container to the left (north)
 - Mission Turn In: Jaynistown: Getting What's Coming To You
 - Mission Accept: Jaynistown: Unintended Consequences
+- Save warp

-## Split 27 – Murder Taylor
+## Split 27 – Murder Taylor ##
-- 180 degrees
-- PW to Helena Pierce
+- Walk to Helena Pierce
 - Mission Turn In: Jaynistown: Unintended Consequences
 - Mission Accept: Jaynistown: Cleaning Up Your Mess
 - Mission Accept: Smoke Signals: Investigate Old Haven
-- Teleport to the Cauldron
+- Teleport to The Cauldron
-- 90 degrees left
 - Get car
-- Flip to Jaynistown
+- Push car over Jaynistown barrier
 - Car murder Taylor Kobb
 - Pick up RL if $$ necessary
+- Save warp

-## Split 28 – Murder Rakk Hive
+## Split 28 – Murder Rakk Hive ##
-- 180 degree turn
-- PW and Intuition to Trash Coast
+- PW to Trash Coast
 - Grenade jump up tent/path
 - Talk to Claptrap
-- Allocate skill point to Slayer
 - Mission Accept: Another Piece Of The Puzzle
 - Enter Trash Coast
-- Respect to Murder Build
+- Respec : Quicksilver - Slayer -> Enforcer -> High Velocity - Resilience (if lv26)
 - PW and buy ammo if necessary
-- Take right side of mountain thing hill thing
+- Left side
-- Murder spiderant for Intuition
+- Kill some spiderants if not LV 26, PW directly when Level Up
 - PW to Rakk Hive
-- Equip Merc COM
 - Jump past cutscene trigger
-- Murder Rakk Hive
+- Murder Rakk Hive (save warp if you die)
 - PW to mountain cave thing
 - Open chest
-- Loot that shit
+- Loot everything
+- Save warp

-## Split 29 – Tannis Yet Again
+## Split 29 – Tannis Yet Again ##
-- 180 degrees left
 - Teleport to the Underpass
 - Get car
 - Drive to Tannis' place
 - PW to lefthand cliff thingy
-- Cut PW off early
 - Grenade jump up
-- Murder a Rakk
 - Go to Tannis
-- Murder a second Rakk
 - Talk to Tannis
 - Mission Turn In: Another Piece Of The Puzzle
 - Mission Accept: Not Without My Claptrap
+- Save warp

-## Split 30 – Rakk Hive Leveling til 790,489exp
+## Split 30 – Rakk Hive farm until 790'489xp ##
-- 180 degree
-- Allocate skillpoint(s) to Hit & Run
-- Equip Mercenary COM
+_790'489xp is Lvl29 and almost 60%_

 - PW to vendor
-- MUST LM level 25 corrosive and normal BBs and buy ammo&grenades
+- Check for Level 25 Corrosive and normal BB
 - Buy ammo and grenades
+- Respec Quicksilver -> Resilience -> Intuition - Slayer -> Enforcer
 - Teleport to Trash Coast
-- PW (to ammo if necessary)
-- Take right side of mountain thing hill thing
-- Murder spiderant for Intuition
+- Check again for Level 25 Corrosive and normal BB
 - PW to Rakk Hive
-- Equip Merc COM if not equipped
+- Kill one spiderant for Intuition
+- Kill spiderants for Level 28 if you almost have it after first Rakk Hive farmkill
-- Murder Rakk Hive
+- Murder Rakk Hive (KILL A RAKK BEFORE FINISHING Rakk Hive FOR XP BONUS !)
+- Save warp
+>JayTOH notes :
-Must be level 31 (899,363exp) for the Destroyer.
+>Must be level 31 (899,363exp) for the Destroyer.
 Or, must have 878,963exp before reaching the Destroyer.
-– 61,500exp from quests (Not Without My Claptrap → Reactivate the ECHO Comm System + Smoke Signals: Investigate Old Haven) – @ level 30 = 356x4 = 1,424exp from 4 cars
+– 61,500exp from quests (Not Without My Claptrap → Reactivate the ECHO Comm System + Smoke Signals: Investigate Old Haven)
+– @ level 30 = 356x4 = 1,424exp from 4 cars
 – @ level xx = 0exp from Flynt
 – @ level 30 = 4,900 + 4,900 + 15,750 = 25,550exp from McCloud and friends
-= 88,474exp →
+= 88,474exp → ~790,489exp
-~790,489exp
+Incalex precision :
+You should need about 3 Rakk Hive kills

-## Split 31 – C/BBs + Old Haven
+## Split 31 – Old Haven ##
-- MUST LM level 25 corrosive and normal BBs and buy ammo&grenades
+- Check again for Level 25 Corrosive and normal BB
-- 180 degree
+- Buy ammo and grenades
 - Teleport to the Cauldron
-- 90 degree left
+- Check again for Level 25 Corrosive and normal BB
-- Get car
+- Get Car
 - Drive to Old Haven
 - Enter Old Haven
 - ”Talk” to dead bodies
 - Mission Turn In: Smoke Signals: Investigate Old Haven
+- Respec Diva -> Inner Glow -> Hard to Get - Slayer -> Hit & Run
 - Run to vendor
-- Check for level 25 Corrosive grenades and buy ammo&grenades
+- Check again for Level 25 Corrosive and normal BB
+- MUST Luck Manipulate level 25 Corrosive and normal BB
 - PW through Old Haven
 - Take left intersection
 - Barrel jump that shit